Race Equality Charter Mark

+To ensure we are advancing race equality at QMUL, we are using the Advance HE Race Equality Charter Mark (REC).
 The REC provides a framework through which institutions work to identify and self-reflect on institutional and cultural barriers standing in the way of minority ethnic staff and students.
-Member institutions develop initiatives and solutions for action, and can apply for a Bronze or Silver REC award, depending on their level of progress.
+An essential part of this process is hearing from our staff and students about their experiences.

 - Racial inequalities are a significant issue within higher education.
 Racial inequalities are not necessarily overt, isolated incidents.
 Racism is an everyday facet of UK society and racial inequalities manifest themselves in everyday situations, processes and behaviours.